Updated 22/05/26

 If your doctor informs you that one or both tubes appear blocked, take your report home, keep it safe, and seek a clear understanding of your specific diagnosis.

-Educate yourself.
+Educate yourself first about the type of blockage.
 Ask questions.
 Discuss risks and benefits of each treatment option.

 If you choose to explore complementary approaches, continue regular medical follow-up to monitor reproductive health.